Tesla reports third fire involving Model S electric car

 Other automakers have dealt with battery fires in electrified vehicles, including GM’s Volt and Mitsubishi Motors Corp’s (7211.T) i-MiEV.

-The highway patrol report did not say how fast the Tesla Model S was traveling in Tennessee, but the driver was able to pull off the roadway and get out of the car.
+The highway patrol report did not say how fast the 2013 model Tesla Model S was traveling in Tennessee, but the driver was able to pull off the roadway and get out of the car.
+The incident occurred four miles from the exit for the Nissan plant.

 A woman who answered the phone at the lot where the car was towed said Tesla officials had arrived Thursday morning and were inspecting the vehicle.